Qatna: Zenith

 The next mention of Qatna after the Story of Sinuhe comes from Mari in the 18th century BC, during the reign of Išḫi-Addu of Qatna.
-However, a tablet found in Tuttul, dating to the early reign of the Mariote king Yahdun-Lim in the late 19th century BC, mentions a king named Amut-piʾel, who is most probably the father of Išḫi-Addu; this would make him the first known king of Qatna.
+However, a tablet found in Tuttul, dating to the early reign of the Mariote king Yahdun-Lim in the late 19th century BC, mentions a king named Amut-pi'el I, who is most probably the father of Išḫi-Addu; this would make him the first known king of Qatna.
 Also during the reign of Yahdun-Lim, the kingdom of Yamhad in Aleppo and its king Sumu-Epuh enter the historical record through the texts of Mari.

-Early in their history, Qatna and Yamhad had hostile relations; Amut-piʾel I, in alliance with Yahdun-Lim and Ḫammu-Nabiḫ (probably king of Tuttul), attacked the Yamhadite city of Tuba, which was a personal possession of Aleppo's royal family, and took a large booty.
+Early in their history, Qatna and Yamhad had hostile relations; Amut-pi'el I, in alliance with Yahdun-Lim and Ḫammu-Nabiḫ (probably king of Tuttul), attacked the Yamhadite city of Tuba, which was a personal possession of Aleppo's royal family, and took a large booty.
 Later, Yahdun-Lim embarked on an expedition to the Mediterranean Sea that was used for ideological purposes, as it was meant to echo Gilgamesh's deeds; the journey likely had undeclared political motives as well, when seen in the context of the alliance with Qatna.
 The Mariote–Qaṭanean alliance, which was probably cemented by dynastic marriage, must have provoked Yamhad, which supported rebellions in Mari to preoccupy Yahdun-Lim with his own problems.
 Despite the tension and battles, a full-scale war with Yamhad was avoided.

 Qatna was at its apex during the reign of Išḫi-Addu.
-Mari was conquered by Shamshi-Adad I of Assyria, who appointed his son Yasmah-Adad as its king.
+Mari was conquered by Shamshi-Adad of the Kingdom of Upper Mesopotamia, who appointed his son Yasmah-Adad as its king.
 Išḫi-Addu was allied with Shamshi-Adad and is attested corresponding with Mari for a period of six years between c.
 1783 and 1778 BC.
 At its height, the kingdom extended from the upper valley of the Orontes to Qadeš in the west, while Palmyra was Qatna's easternmost city.
 It was bordered by Yamhad in the north, while the south was dominated by Hazor, a Qaṭanean vassal.
 The many kingdoms of Amurru, which controlled the central Levantine coast between Byblos and Ugarit, bordered Qatna from the west and were counted among Išhi-Addu's vassals.
 Also under the rule of Qatna were various cities in the Beqaa Valley and the cities in the region of Apum, in the modern Damascus Oasis.